 The following example details definition of an Amazon-S3 and Redshift publish job using the target as defined in the picture above (the target name is "Demo_RedShiftS3").

 Select a Dataset Name to publish.

 Publish Job Name: Name the publish job.

 Target Directory Path: Enter an existing directory or create a new one.
+This value should be an existing subdirectory of location defined in the target or a new directory folder.
 For this example, the newly created directory is "demo2".

 Redshift Database Prefix: Enter a prefix, this will become the prefix of the table name.
 For this example, the prefix is "prefix3".